Legend-Recalls/OsuDownloadBooster/README.md

 # OsuDownloadBooster
-Download beatmaps from some mirror sites currently has support of two mirrors (Azure & Chimu), create a pull request for more suggestions :)
+Download beatmaps from some mirror sites currently has support of two mirrors (Azure & Chimu), create an Issue for more suggestions :)

 Use it with Tampermonkey! <br />